How to apply for a Cal Grant

 - Not selected for Verification/Conflicting Information – The student must submit all required documentation that SCC is requesting to resolve any conflicting information.

-- Not selected for Verification/no conflicting information – The SCC FAO has determined that there are no additional documents required.
+- Not selected for Verification/No conflicting information – The SCC FAO has determined that there are no additional documents required.
 In this case, the student's financial aid file will be automatically awarded.

 All Cal Grant students may check for any required documents, their SAP Status, and the status of their Financial Aid File by logging on to Web Advisor under the Financial Aid Menu.
 In addition, Dream Act students must also file an affidavit with the college stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.

-The following are the Income & Asset Ceilings:
+Following is the Income & Asset Ceilings:

 For disbursement dates, refer to the disbursement schedule.
 All Cal Grant fund will funded through the Rancho Santiago Community College District's 3rd Party Service BankMobile.
 Students must make a refund selection via WebAdvisor by clicking on “Choose your disbursement option (BankMobile)"